topquark22/Thermo55/README.md

 insert photos here
 --->

 *Standalone mode is supported, as in version 2.x.
-However, some pin assignments have changed, so the hardware is not compatible.
-In particular, with an Arduino Nano3, v2.x will fit on a 30-row breadboard, but v3.x may not.*
+However, some pin assignments have changed, so the hardware is not compatible.*

 Additionally, remote monitoring of a separate thermometer module is supported via nRF24L01 radio.